 Music has ways of impacting us that few other things ever could.
 Music that’s able to affect you in your hardest times is music that’s worth taking note of.
 So here are some Christian artists who have embraced the art of lament along with a few of their notable songs and even albums dedicated to it.

 This little-known indie band, created by John Ardnt and David Gungor and driven by the sounds of beautifully arranged piano/string quartet music, has filled a lot of voids for me in regards to songs of lament.
 In a music industry that’s full of mostly poorly-written and half-hearted expressions of praise, The Brilliance is not afraid to dig down deep into their souls and take their inner struggles to God.
 This particular song above is actually from an album they wrote specifically for the season of Lent, and is, in fact, actually called Lent.
-Other notable laments are “Lord, Please Save Me” from their album Cavetime: A Worship Experience (which is also a good Lent album) and “Mercy” from their self-titled album.
+Other notable laments are “Lord, Please Save Me” and “Your Love Remains” from their album Cavetime: A Worship Experience (which is also a good Lent album), “Mercy” from their self-titled album; “Oh Earth” and “Will we Ever Rise” from their newest album All is Not Lost.

 David Crowder is among the few musicians I know who has successfully managed to be deeply embedded in the Christian music industry and yet is still innovative and distinctly unique, offering music that spans all sorts of genres such as rock, techno, folk, or even a combination of the three (see his latest album: Neon Steeple).
 Furthermore, he’s never been afraid of addressing the darker sides of faith (DC*B’s last album, Give Us Rest, is a requiem/funeral mass).
 Some of his/their laments include: